Balance Druid Midnight Playstyle and Rotation Guide

 Defensives

-Barkskin is your main defensive that you’ll need to keybind to something that is easily pressable, because it is your first line of defense against incoming damage.
-It is a one minute cooldown button that gets a lot of value from Holy Priest’s Symbol of Hope to help get it back off cooldown, and will allow the Druid to take 30% less damage over the course of 12 seconds.
-You will always want to press this proactively before incoming damage, as pressing it after a damage event largely does nothing for you.
+Barkskin is your main defensive tool that you will need to keybind to something that is easily pressable, since it is your first line of defense against incoming damage.
+It is a one minute cooldown button and allows the Druid to take 30% less damage over the course of 12 seconds.
+You always want to press this proactively before incoming damage, as pressing it after a damage event does nothing.
 This is NOT on the global cooldown, so there is little excuse for not using it!

-Well-Honed Instincts is a free Frenzied Regeneration that gets applied to our character when we drop below 40% health.
-It will place a debuff on you for 120 seconds (or 90 if you’re playing two points into it) that prevents you from receiving this effect again.
-This is a very solid passive defensive, but it is important to note that when this is applied to your character, you will not retain the Frenzied Regeneration when you shapeshift AT ALL.
-If you see that this procs and shift into bear, you lose it entirely, causing it to be incredibly frustrating to work around.
+Well-Honed Instincts is a free Frenzied Regeneration that gets applied to your character when you drop below 40% health.
+It will place a debuff on you for 120 seconds (or 90 if you’re playing Perfectly-Honed Instincts) that prevents you from receiving this effect again.
+It is important to note that when this is applied to your character, you will not retain the Frenzied Regeneration after you shapeshift.
+If you see that this procs and you shift into bear, you lose it entirely, causing it to be incredibly frustrating to work around.
 Furthermore, if it procs and you need to do something like break your root on Tindral Sageswift, it will disappear from the act of shapeshifting.